 GEM SEMI standard (Generic Model for Communications and Control of Manufacturing Equipment) or SEMI E-30 describes how a semiconductor equipment shall communicate with a MES (Manufacturing Execution System), usually called ‘Host’ in GEM standard.

 GEM is based on other lower level standards such as SECS-II which defines the messages exchanged, SECS-I which defines communication by RS-232 or HSMS for communication via TCP/IP.
-For ease of reference, all these standards are often referred to as SECS/GEM or GEM/SECS.
+For ease of reference, all these standards are often referred to as SECS/GEM, SECS GEM or GEM/SECS.

 In a typical use of GEM, the equipment signals to the Host its status changes such as the arrival of a cassette on a load port or the start of a process.
 These events are called Collection Events.
 They are usually associated with internal variables of the equipment: Status Variable or Data Variable.
-Status Variables are valid at any time, while Data Variable are only valid when the associated Collection Events are issued.
+Status Variables remain valid at any time, while Data Variables are valid only when the system issues the corresponding Collection Events.

 Events can be synchronous or asynchronous.
 Synchronous events are associated with the evolution of state machines representing the state of the equipment seen from the Host (Process State Machine for example).
 Asynchronous events are not linked to state machines transitions.